 How is wheezing treated?

-If your wheezing is found to be caused by asthma, you will likely be prescribed a type of inhaler to reduce inflammation and open your airways (a bronchodilator, as discussed below).
+Asthma.
+If your wheezing is caused by asthma, you’ll likely be prescribed a type of inhaler to reduce inflammation and open your airways (a bronchodilator, for example).
 Inhaled corticosteroids and pills such as montelukast (Singulair®) are anti-inflammatory medicines used to treat asthma.

-If your wheezing is determined to be caused by bronchitis, you may be prescribed a bronchodilator such as albuterol (Proair® HFA, Proventil® HFA, Ventolin® HFA) or an antibiotic to deal with a bacterial infection.
-This should eliminate your wheezing as you heal.
+Bronchitis.
+If your doctor determines bronchitis is causing your wheezing, you may be prescribed a bronchodilator such as albuterol (Proair® HFA, Proventil® HFA, Ventolin® HFA) or an antibiotic to heal a bacterial infection.
+This should help you breathe better as you recover.